 Hata channel model (large scale urban) is used for the interference calculation.
 No AWGN noise is included in the channel to limit the factors affecting the system’s performance to interference only.
 Therefore the coexistence performance analysis herein is mainly focused on the interference caused by the interferer’s transmitter.

 There is no frequency offset between the interferer’s center frequency and the victim’s center frequency in the spectrum.
-This assumes the worst case, that the center frequency of 4k and co-ex PHYs are coincident.
+This assumes the worst case.

-The victim’s receiver bandwidth is assumed to be the same as the channel spacing, worse than the real implementation.

 Antenna gain is assumed 0dBi.